srisowmya2000/srisowmya2000/README.md

-- 👋 Hi, I’m @sowmya
-- 👀 I’m interested in ethical hacking,pentesting,risk management, cloud security, networking.
+Hello, I'm @srisowmya.
+I'm passionate about ethical hacking, pen testing, risk management, cloud security, and networking.
+I am also certified as an eJPT, AWS Solution Architect, and Splunk Power User.